 Utilize Rider Switch

-Remember, you can have up to three members of the rider switch party.
+After a recent update, you can now only have two people in the rider switch party.
 That means if you have an older child who’s riding Flight of Passage (and of course another child who is not), you can give your riding child the opportunity to ride twice.
 Just make sure to tell the cast member that the child will ride twice – they will be happy to oblige.
 That way the child gets to ride with Adult 1 and then ride again with Adult 2.